 The general content requirements of a dissertation are as follows:

-- It deals with an actual scientific problem according to the present level of scientific/ technical development and practical methods.
+- It deals with a topical scientific problem according to the present level of scientific/ technical development and practical methods.

-- It includes a description of the subject, referenced overview of publications detailing and criticising them as well as the aims set.
+- It includes a description of the topic, an analytical and critical literature review and the objectives.

-- It includes the required study (materials and methods, preparation of required models, experiment(s), preparation and completion of plans, tests, studies, computer programmes, calculation(s) and a detailed description of the study with respect to its reproducibility, data collection and processing, etc.) and illustration materials (graphs, drawings, tables).
+- It includes the required analyses (materials and methods, required models, experiment(s), examinations, tests, studies, computer programmes, calculation(s) and a detailed description of measurements including the conditions of reproducibility, data collection and processing, etc.) and illustrative tools (graphs, drawings, tables).

 - It draws a conclusion on the basis of the work done outlining its and novel scientific achievements.

-- It includes consequences and suggestions for practical usage and/or further research directions on the subject.
+- It includes consequences and suggestions for practical usage and/or further research directions concerning the topic.

-- It has a list of literature which, if necessary, includes documents and results as a proof.
+- It includes a bibliography and, if necessary, documents as a proof of results.

-- It has a Hungarian and an English summary and
+- It includes an English summary .

-- it should be the own work of the Ph.D. student of the proper high standard expected.
+- It should be the own work of the PhD student of the proper high standard expected.

 The structure of the dissertation should be as follows: